MMRIZE/MMM-GroveGestures/README.md

 ### Install H/W
 - Go to Raspberry config program, set I2C (I2C_1) as enabled.
 Then shutdown.
 - Connect Sensor and RPI with cable.
 Then power on.
 - Check `sudo i2cdetect -y 1` or install it.
-After installation rebooting might be needed.
 ```
 sudo apt-get update
 sudo apt-get install i2c-tools
 ```
+- After installation rebooting might be needed.
-- After `sudo i2cdetect -y 1`, if you can see `73` on the matrix of result, H/W is installed rightly.
+- Try again `sudo i2cdetect -y 1`, if you can see `73` on the matrix of result, H/W is installed properly.

 ## Installation of Module